hozjan/metaheuristics-similarity-analyzer/README.md

     }
 }
 ```
-We also have to chose diversity metrics which will be used as the basis of the analysis.
+We also have to chose diversity metrics which will be used as the basis of the analysis and the optimization problem the metaheuristics are going to solve.

 ```python
 from msa.diversity_metrics.population_diversity.dpc import DPC